waquarkw/WasteManagement/README.md

 5. Plot and analyze if the country falls under high, medium, low to medium or low income country VS total waste generated.

 # Relevant Packages
+Make sure to use the command to install altair library: pip install altair vega_datasets.
 The required packages to run this project can be found in requirement.txt file.

 # 5 Features Used for the requirements of the project